 My Wheaten Terrier, Bailey, and love of my life Kira, are my partners in crime.

 If you know me, you'll know I'm a club man.
-I'm an active Freemason, a member of the Philadelphia Club, the Union League of Philadelphia, the St. Andrew's Society of Philadelphia, and the Friendly Sons of St. Patrick.
+I'm an active Freemason, a member of the Philadelphia Club, the Union League of Philadelphia, the Bachelor’s Button Club, the St. Andrew's Society of Philadelphia, and the Friendly Sons of St. Patrick.
 Whatever part of me isn't from Scouting is a testament to my Jesuit education: I'm a proud alumni of Boston College High School.
 I have been recognized as a member of the Honorable Order of Kentucky Colonels.